 Apart from the title, I really did like this book and enjoyed reading it.
 I found the chapters on stability (anti-)patterns to be very valuable and enlightening.
 These are patterns that I will definteley introduce in my daily work and as such, even one successful pattern is worth many times the price of the book.

 Almost inevitably, the other parts of the book were not quite able to deliver as much useful insights but many had some interesting tidbits nevertheless.
 While some chapters are a little light on information (e.g. Security and Networking), others (e.g. Transparency) provide useful ideas that will make you think of practical concerns while designing an application.
-I have certainly seen a number of systems that failed to deliver on every item discussed in the book.1.
+I have certainly seen a number of systems that failed to deliver on every item discussed in the book.^[Building a perfectly designed application that delivers on all fronts is much more difficult in practice than in theory of course. ;)].
 Some topics are covered on a fairly high level and can thus not provide the nitty-gritty detail needed when dealing with the discussed topics hands on, but this is inevitable when trying to cover such a broad range of topics.

 All in all I did enjoy the book and recommend it.
 If you're short on time I recommend focussing on the part on stability, particularly chapters 3, 4 and 5 which delivered the most value for me.